onlyuser/XLang/README.md

     implementing clean-up code within the AST node destructors.
 This goes along a grander design decision to keep the AST node class clear of method clutter by moving all the predicate code into visitors.
-Lambdas help us provide temporary anonymous callbacks for the allocator, whose job is to perform clean-up originally intended for the destructor.
+Lambdas help us provide ad hoc anonymous callbacks for the allocator, whose job is to perform clean-up originally intended for the destructor.

 9. Why coroutines ?

-    I needed a way to store the "progress" of a visitation, so it can be resumed later.
-A direct approach would be keeping a reference to the most recently visited child node and tucking that away in a static variable, but this assumes a linear visitation limited to ascending or descending traversals.
-Enter the coroutine, whose main purpose is to provide flow control for systems that need suspending and resuming of execution, exactly what is needed for my visitor.
+    I needed a way to store the "progress" of a visitation, so it can be suspended temporarily and resumed later.
+A direct approach would be to keep a reference to the most recently visited child node in a static variable, but that assumes a linear visitation limited to ascending or descending traversals.
+Enter the coroutine, whose main purpose is to provide flow control for systems that involve pre-emption, even in a single-threaded programming model, exactly what I need for my visitor.

-    I use Simon Tatham's excellent implementation of this immensely useful concept.
-Please visit his page to learn more (as his use of macros is quite involving).
+    I use Simon Tatham's excellent implementation of coroutines.
+Please visit his site to learn more.

 References:
 -----------